SpeedyWeather/RainMaker.jl/docs/src/rain_gauge.md

 rainfall so that it is zero at the end of the skipped period.
-And consequently the accumulated rainfall is now negative at the start of the skipped period, this is better explained through and illustration in the next section.
+And consequently the accumulated rainfall is now negative at the start of the skipped period, this is better explained through a visualisation in the next section.

 ## Visualising RainGauge measurements